osca-makurdi/first-timers-lab/README.md

 Should be familiar with git or just a basic understanding else check here [Everyday Git](https://git-scm.com/docs/giteveryday)
 ## What you will learn.
 - How to contribute to open source using a git workflow
-- How to collaborate we teams
+- How to collaborate with teams

 **_Without Further Ado, Let's get started_** 🚀
 # STEP 1 - FORK THIS REPOSITORY